All Episodes

 And that's one of the problems.

-Well, he's going to be a little Reagan esque.
+Well, he's going to be a little Reagan-esque.

-That just frosts me.
+That just frusts me.

 I can't tell you.